-Cystic acne often crops up due to dirt, oil, or bacteria in the pores.
+Cystic acne often crops up due to oil, dead skin cells, and bacteria in the pores.
 Teens, women, folks with oily skin, and older adults with hormonal imbalances tend to be particularly susceptible.

 Whether you’re dealing with a cystic outbreak right now or prepping for the inevitable, here’s the deal.

-Cystic acne feels like volcanic craters have spawned from the depths of hell just to spite your face.
+Cystic acne can feel like volcanic craters have spawned from the depths of hell just to spite your face.
 In reality, it develops when your pores clog up.